 To experience the flow, we need enough knowledge to complete a task and feel as though we are deliberately using them.
 That is to say that we must be present when applying our knowledge and do it on purpose, rather than just going through the motions.

 Purposeful work is much more likely to get you into the flow state.

 When we feel connected and passionate about something, we pay much more attention to it.
 Consider what you are creating, who you are creating it for, and what is the expected outcome.
 The more something stimulates us, the more motivated we become, and this is an essential element of finding your flow.

 If a task doesn’t feel so important to you, find ways of making it important.
 Maybe it will help your job performance, improve your physical capability, or just make you feel good about yourself when you finish.

-Reward is the last element of finding the state of flow.
+The reward is the last element of finding the state of flow.

 In its essence, reward simply a by-product of flow state but links all of the rest together.
 Understanding the reward of your work will almost always help you find your purpose.
-It will also motivate you to apply your skills, develop self-control and put yourself out of your comfort zone.
+It will also motivate you to apply your skills, develop self-control, and put yourself out of your comfort zone.
 The reward is the motivation to see a task from start to finish.

 Finding and practising these elements will help you successfully enter flow more often and reap the incredible benefits.
 Not only will it boost your productivity, but it will also holistically improve your life.